Partonic collinear structure by quantum computing

-\textbf{\textit{Parton distribution functions and the NJL model}}.
-In order to illustrate the calculation of PDFs using quantum computing, we take hadron PDF in the $1+1$ dimensional NJL model, as a concrete example to introduce our quantum algorithm.
-The Lagrangian for NJL model is given by
+\textit{Parton distribution functions and the NJL model}.---In order to illustrate the calculation of PDFs using quantum computing, we take the hadron PDFs in the $1+1$ dimensional NJL model as a concrete example to introduce our quantum algorithm.
+The Lagrangian for the NJL model is given by